thraxil/cask/README.md

 CASK_NEIGHBORS
 --------------

-A comma seperated list of base URLs for other nodes.
+A comma seperated list of other nodes.
 If this exists, the cask node will try, upon startup, to join those other nodes.
 This is handy for bootstrapping the cluster.

 CASK_REPLICATION
 ----------------